flucto-gmbh/heisskleber/docs/yaml-config.md

   - 2: "At least once", where messages are assured to arrive but duplicates can occur.
   - 3: "Exactly once", where messages are assured to arrive exactly once.
 - **max_saved_messages**: maximum number of messages that will be saved in the buffer until connection is available.
-- **packstyle**: key of the serialization technique to use.
-Currently only JSON is supported.
-- **source_id**: id of the device that will be used to identify the MQTT messages to be used by clients to format the topic.
-  Suggested topic format is in the form of `f"/{measurement_type}/{source_id}"`, eg. "/temperature/box-01".
-- **topics**: the topics that the mqtt forwarder will subscribe to.

 ```yaml
 # Heisskleber config file for MqttConf